Olympian Swim Club Staff

 "I have been blessed to have been given the opportunity to coach amazing young athletes, including 4 Olympic Swimmers along my coaching journey!"
 Lesley is a Level 3 Trained coach, and looks forward to helping her staff and swimmers be the best they can be.

 My name is Baylee Munro, and I'm excited to be a part of OSC's awesome coaching staff!
-I'm entering my 8th season of coaching, after my previous experiences at the Nanaimo Riptides and the Nanaimo White Rapids.
-Over my last two seasons as an assistant head coach of the Riptides, I developed multiple regional-level swimmers into provincial champions and first in the country for their various age groups.
+I'm entering my 9th season of coaching, after my previous experiences at the Nanaimo Riptides and the Nanaimo White Rapids.
+Over my last two seasons as an Assistant Head Coach of the Riptides, I developed multiple regional-level swimmers into provincial champions and first in the country for their various age groups.
 At the White Rapids, I was fortunate enough to coach the same group of swimmers from Grade 8 to 12, and several of those swimmers are now competing at the varsity level at schools like UVIC and UBC.
 My proudest coaching accomplishment is guiding a swimmer through the pandemic to their eventual qualification for the Tokyo 2020 Paralympics.
+I am in Swimming Canada's 2022 Select Coaches Group, as well as Swim Alberta's 2022 Future Coaches Group.
+I am NCCP Level 3 / Senior Coach Certified, and I'm also enrolled in the Advanced Coaching Diploma through Canadian Sport Institute Pacific.
+I am a Chartered Professional Coach (ChPC) with the Coaching Association of Canada, which makes me eligible to coach major international meets.

 As a coach, I base my training programs on the previous work of the most successful club and high-performance coaches in both the U.S. and Canada along with my own innovation.
 Effort and engagement are the cornerstones of my coaching philosophy.
 You have to be willing to use effort to get everything you want in swimming, from technique to fitness to speed.
 However, swimming should be an adventure, not an ordeal.
 It's an amazing sport that teaches you how to set and achieve personal goals.
 I will teach the swimmers that I work with to be relentless but respectful competitors both in and out of the pool.